dome9/Python_API_SDK/implementation/runSyncAssessment.md

 - GoogleCloudSubnet

 # Unsupported entities
-These entities, with a fetch time greater than 20 minutes, are not supported.
+These entities, with a fetch time greater than 20 minutes, do not support SyncNow.

 - AzureApplicationGateway
 - AzureSqlServer